rebeccapowell/Veritas/README.md

 Core primitives and algorithms for identifier validation and generation.

 > **⚠️ Caution**
 > In active development.
+AI Agentic coding experiment.
 Please perform your own due diligence before deploying it in production.
 Feedback via GitHub issues and merge requests is always welcome.

 ## Install